 Supports only limited countries

-The app only covers the USA, Canada, Australia, and New Zealand for now.
-Even among these countries, it’s high useful only for people in the USA because there are very few recommendations and attractions provided for routes in other countries.
+The Roadtripper app only covers the USA, Canada, Australia, and New Zealand for now.
+Even among these countries, it’s highly useful only for people in the USA because there are very few recommendations and attractions provided for routes in other countries.

-If you need a travel planner that gives you ample flexibility to create itineraries for both local and international destinations without leaving a dent in your pocket, we have an alternative.
-Pilot is a travel planner that helps you build travel guides using resources gathered from anywhere, together with your travel mates!
-With so many useful features offered in a single platform, Pilot aims to help you design travel guides that are flawless and exciting!
+RoadTrippers is decent, but If you need a travel planner that gives you ample flexibility to create itineraries for both local and international destinations without leaving a dent in your pocket, we have an alternative, Pilot.